yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <code>Digital Craftsman (Developer/3D Artist/Editor)</code>
 <br><br>
 I’m a computer science student who is passionate about creating solutions for real-world problems and offer a broad range of digital services.
 These include software development, web development, 3D modeling, and video editing.
-I bring extensive experience to each of these fields, as shown from my experience.
+I bring proven experience to each of these fields.